hejcman/ECA-Art/README.md

 ## Elementary Cellular Automata :brain:

 [Elementary Cellular Automata (ECA)](https://en.wikipedia.org/wiki/Elementary_cellular_automaton) are one dimensional cellular automata, where the state of the cell is decided based on the state of its ancestors in the previous generation.
-ECA are usually designed as binary systems, where the cells are usually alive (1) or dead (0).
+ECA are usually designed as binary systems, where the cells are either alive (1) or dead (0).

 <p align="center">
   <img src="https://github.com/hejcman/ECA-Art/blob/master/Assets/readme/evolution.png" width=400px>